Can you walk us through some of the highlights from your college days in UB?

 “Uhm, I think it’s this: Don’t ever think that you’re entitled.
 The world doesn’t owe you anything.
 It is you who owes the world something.
 Do something for the community.
 It’s what we’re here for.
 And get this: You don’t need to get validation from others, especially online.
 It should come from you and from the people who really know your heart.
 That’s why it’s really important to surround yourself with people who believe in you.”

 Pia graduated from UB in 2005 with the degree Bachelor of Arts – Major in English.
-She received the UB Presidential Leadership Award as a student, was a president of the UB Debate Society, president of the Shakespearean Society of the College of Liberal Arts, and editor-in-chief of the official student publication of the College of Liberal Arts, The Paragon.
+She received the UB Presidential Leadership Award as a student, was a president of the UB Debate Society, president of the Shakespearean Society of the College of Liberal Arts, and served as editor-in-chief of the official student publication of the College of Liberal Arts, The Paragon.

 Currently, she is a field reporter for ABS-CBN Manila currently assigned to the labor and general assignment beats.
 She also serves as a reliever anchor/host for ABS-CBN’s Umagang Kay Ganda, reliever anchor for TV Patrol Weekend, news anchor for ABS-CBN Sports and Action Channel’s Fastbreak, and reliever anchor for The Filipino Channel’s Balitang Global.
 Prior to working for ABS-CBN Manila, she worked for ABS-CBN Baguio and the UB Media Affairs and Publications Office.